 On almost every commercial pattern, there is a key to the symbols that are on your pattern pieces.
 This should be found either on pattern tissue or on the direction sheet.
 Refer to it whenever you are in doubt.
 This symbol key will vary by company and may change over time, to prevent costly errors, do a quick refresher every time you open a pattern.

 Pattern Adjustment Lines

-These are lines included on the pattern piece for lengthening and shortening the pattern piece.
+These are lines included in the pattern piece for lengthening and shortening the pattern piece.
 Always refer to the pattern directions to alter in these locations.

-These are lines included on the pattern piece to make sure you cut the fabric out on the proper grainline for the way the garment is intended to hang.
-When measuring from the salvage edge measure more then one area of the line.
-A 1/4" difference from one end of the line to the other, magnifies it self in the finished garment.
+These are lines included in the pattern piece to make sure you cut the fabric out on the proper grainline for the way the garment is intended to hang.
+When measuring from the salvage edge measure more than one area of the line.
+A 1/4" difference from one end of the line to the other, magnifies itself in the finished garment.
 If you are teaching someone to sew, it is a good idea to extend this line and allow them to measure the difference from the salvage edge.

 These are usually a solid black line on the outer edge of the pattern piece.
 Some pattern companies do not include a seam allowance on the edge of your pattern pieces.
 Be sure to check the directions to make sure it is included.

-On multi sized patterns there will be more then one cutting line in many areas of the piece.
+On multi-sized patterns, there will be more than one cutting line in many areas of the piece.
 If you are going to use the pattern again for a different size, it is wise to trace the pattern piece and save the original.

 Notches are used to line up two or more pieces of fabric that you will be joining together.
 Notches are symbolized in various sizes, from single to quadruple.
-Larger notches always refer to the back side of the garment, which help keep fronts and backs straight in your mind and prevent mistakes.
-Notches can be cut into the seam allowance, however when working with beginners it is advisable to have them cut the notch outside of the seam allowance as demonstrated by the red lines in the diagram.
+Larger notches always refer to the backside of the garment, which helps keep fronts and backs straight in your mind and prevent mistakes.
+Notches can be cut into the seam allowance, however, when working with beginners it is advisable to have them cut the notch outside of the seam allowance as demonstrated by the red lines in the diagram.